 This is an absolute gem of an amp, boasting incredible clarity, intuitive operation, and looks to die for, at a much lower price than you’d ever expect.
 A genuine workhorse in the studio and on the stage.

-The Fender Pro Junior IV is about as simple as an amplifier gets.
-It has 15 watts of all tube power, generated by 2 x 12AX7 preamp tubes and 2 EL84 power tubes, supported by a solid state rectifier.
+The Fender Pro Junior IV (full review here) is about as simple as an amplifier gets.
+It has 15 watts of all-tube power, generated by 2 x 12AX7 preamp tubes and 2 EL84 power tubes, supported by a solid-state rectifier.
 The results, as you’ll read below, were staggering.
+So much so that we named it our Top Pick for Best Small-Tube Amp.
 We got beautiful cleans, a dynamic response, and tremendous pedal performance.

-In fact, we pushed the volume to about 2 ‘o’ clock (8 on the dial) before we started to get any crunch at all, and of course, with 15 watts of tube power, it was very loud.
+In fact, we pushed the volume to about 2 o’clock (8 on the dial) before we started to get any crunch at all, and with 15 watts of tube power, it was very loud.

 We found the Pro Jr IV to be incredibly responsive, too.
 Even with volume maxed, we were able to avoid distortion by softening the attach and playing with a gentler touch.
 We were still able to keep the tones clean at max volume when playing hard by rolling back the volume on the guitar slightly.